JungCG/Hadoop-The-Definitive-Guide/README.md

 # Hadoop-The-Definitive-Guide
-Hadoop Configuration, Hadoop Management and Hadoop Ecosystem
+Hadoop Configuration, Hadoop Management and Hadoop Ecosystem (Summary of content in the Hadoop The Definitive Guide)

 ## Contents
 1. [Using](#using)